BradyBrenot/huestaceand/README.md

 Use Visual Studio 2017.
 File -> Open -> CMake...

-There are too many targets picked up by VS from the cmakelists.txt, so add a file .vs/launch.vs.json with contents
+There are too many targets picked up by VS from the cmakelists.txt (because I gave up on adding externals "the right way"; need to look into this again later, or find a cmake guru to help), so add a file .vs/launch.vs.json with contents.

 ```
 {